MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-device-experience.md

 ## Enhanced device experience

-By implementing the enhanced device experience, you can offer these benefits to your consumers:
+By implementing the enhanced device experience, you can offer these benefits to your customers:

-- Consumers can see how much data is available, and the amount of time left until their subscriptions expire, in the network flyout.
+- Customers can see how much data is available, and the amount of time left until their subscriptions expire, in the network flyout.
-- Consumers can top up their prepaid subscriptions over mobile connectivity, even when they run out of prepaid balance or their subscriptions has expired.
+- Customers can top up their prepaid subscriptions over mobile connectivity, even when they run out of prepaid balance or their subscriptions has expired.
-- You can manage your network flyout offering based on consumers’ subscription status.
+- You can manage your network flyout offering based on customer's subscription status.

-These experiences build on top of the [basic device experience](#basic-device-experience); this will be the default experience in the device network flyout.
+These experiences build on top of the [basic device experience](#basic-device-experience), which is the default experience in the device network flyout.

 ### Network flyout user experience

-Depending on the information that is received from *GetBalance* API calls, the network flyout behaves differently, which enhances the user experience.
+Depending on the information that is received from `GetBalance` API calls, the network flyout behaves differently, which enhances the user experience.

 The network flyout has the following elements:

-1. Connect with a data plan
+1. Connect with a data plan.
 This launches the Mobile Plans app.
-2. View my account
-  Behaves based on the [basic device experience](#basic-device-experience)
+2. View my account.
+Behaves based on the [basic device experience](#basic-device-experience).
-3. Balance information
-  Shows the balance available, which is provided in your *GetBalance* response.
+3. Balance information.
+Shows the balance available, which is provided in your `GetBalance` response.

 The following image shows these network flyout elements.
 Connect with a data plan corresponds with A, View my account corresponds with B, and Balance information corresponds with C.